maggie-x/maggie-x-gatsby/content/pages/about.md

 Hi there!

-My name is Maggie, and I'm a final year **Computer Science** student studying at UNSW.
-I'm very passionate and intrigued by tech, and the power it has to make an impact on the world.
+My name is Maggie, and I'm a final year **Computer Science** student studying at UNSW. 🎓 I'm very passionate and intrigued by tech, and the power it has to make an impact on the world.🌍

 I've had quite a bit of experience in front-end development, having worked with React, Angular, Vue, Typescript.